 Equal parts casual and cool, this laidback, lounge-y joint overlooks the short course at Mountain Shadows and boasts some pretty impressive views of Camelback Mountain, too.
 And with a cold beer in hand and cigar service at your fingertips, you’ll very much be made in the shade at Rusty’s.

 Martini, anyone?
-AZ88’s unrelenting popularity is largely due to its infamous martinis, but part of this uber-posh bar’s charm is its chic floor-to-ceiling windows and spacious outdoor patio that overlooks Scottsdale Civic Center Park.
-While the bar neighbors nearby museums, AZ88 pays tribute to local artists with ever-changing art displays of their own, which certainly complement the bar’s picture-perfect views. **NOTE: As of fall 2021, Civic Center Park is temporarily closed for an expansive renovation project.
-When the project is completed in early 2023, Civic Center Park will offer shaded pedestrian promenades, lush botanical gardens, a Water + Fog Plaza, three spacious event lawns, the Marshall Gardens wedding area and numerous other upgrades and enhancements.
-Find out more here!
+AZ88’s unrelenting popularity is largely due to its infamous martinis, but part of this uber-posh bar’s charm is its chic floor-to-ceiling windows and spacious outdoor patio that overlooks the lush Scottsdale Civic Center.
+While the bar neighbors nearby museums, AZ88 pays tribute to local artists with ever-changing art displays of their own, which certainly complement the bar’s picture-perfect views.

 Mountain views and craft brews are on tap at this outpost of The Vig.
 Its massive, well-manicured and umbrella-lined patio provides primo views of Scottsdale’s watercolor sunsets and the McDowell Mountain range.
 And rest-assured that a parade of burgers, wings and nachos are on standby to keep you fueled though competitive yard-game bouts.